Because no one wants to eat at an ugly restaurant.

 A la carte dishes with a few cocktails each – sparing no expense our tab was $86.

-CandƩ is newer to the food scene but has quickly become one of the most popular restaurants here, and for good reason.
-It's the most Cartagena upscale restaurant in the city.
-From the decor to the music & dance (during lunch and dinner), to the staff's outfits, it's the best way to really experience the local culture through a culinary experience.
-It's located in a beautiful colonial building (shocking), and the food is amazing.
+Candé is newer to the food scene but has quickly become one of the most popular restaurants here, and for good reason.
+It’s upscale restaurant that best represents Colombia’s rich cultural heritage, and it’s particular to Cartagena gastronomic tradition.
+From the decor to the music & dance (during lunch and dinner), to the staff’s outfits, it’s the best way to really experience the local culture through a culinary experience.
+It’s located in a beautiful colonial building (shocking), and the food is amazing.

 Our Tab